Ayurvedic Skin Care Home Remedies For (Acne-Dry Skin-Moles-Freckles-Sun Burns)

 Cure For Dry Skin

-- Application of Kshara lepa is beneficial, other application such as Snuhi, apamarg and Arka are best.
+- Application of Kshara lepa is beneficial, other applications such as Snuhi, apamarg, and Arka are best.

 Note: Generally moles do not require any treatment but it should be checked regularly the change in size, shape or color or the development of irregular borders for signs of skin cancer.